selfcommunity/developers-doc/docs/apireference/v2/user/get_users_connection_requests.md

 title: Get User's Connection Requests
 ---

-This endpoint retrieves the list of connection requests received by a specific user identified by id
+This endpoint retrieves the list of connection requests received by the logged-in user.

 :::info